buttahtoast/helmize/hugo/content/documentation/configuration/conditions.md

 Path to the value in the user delivered values which is used as key to lookup.

+---
 ## key_types

 _Optional_

 **Type** `slice` **Default** `[ "string", "slice" ]`

 Define the types the key must have.
-For example if you only want to allow a single value, the type should be `slice`.
+For example if you only want to allow a single value, the type should be `string`.
 Types you can use are documented here:

 * [http://masterminds.github.io/sprig/reflection.html](http://masterminds.github.io/sprig/reflection.html)

+---
 ## required

 _Optional_